 5. I now design and sell greeting cards online.

 The pandemic taught me that connection is the thing that’s most important to me.
 So when you can’t connect in person, I figured greeting cards in the mail could fill in the gap.
 I create cheeky, sassy cards for women like me, who grew up in the ’80s.
 The idea is to laugh, reminisce, and stay connected with the people that support you.
 My goal is to create a line of giftware based on my cards, eventually.
 The goal for doing all these things is connection…because the friendships that women forge can get us through anything.

 You can check the cards out here: https://loladesign.ca/collections/greeting-cards

 And there it is.
 I think I've given you enough info to decide if you'd like to follow me on Instagram or not.

 Thank you for checking out this post!

 Final note to all the fine gentlemen who see my pic (!) and decide to follow me: I'm not interested in being friends with you.
 I'm married.
-And thank you for all the lovely compliments, blah blah blah, but again, not interested in "friendship" or whatever.
+And thank you for all the lovely compliments, blah blah blah.
+In case it's not obvious, this is a business account.